zachsmith/public/ReadingList.md

 ----
 ### January

+* [So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love - Cal Newport](http://zxmth.us/1JA5UBH)
 * [Dreamland: Adventures in the Strange Science of Sleep - David K. Randall _(audio)_](http://zxmth.us/1mE1Wxx)
 * [The Investment Answer - Daniel C. Goldie, Gordon S. Murray](http://zxmth.us/1R9Qwiq)
 * [On the Shortness of Life - Seneca](http://zxmth.us/1VySl7m)